Silver, yet again, at the 23rd Int'l Philosophy Olympiad

 The next day was pretty hard to wake up to ... and not so because of the hangovers ( ;) ) ... but rather because we would be bidding goodbyes to each other.
 Some teams had to leave immediately after the ceremony, while some soon the day after.
 I remember the Finnish teacher and my dear friend (Juha Savolainen) telling me that one of his students had to give his IB boards' final exam the day after the IPO.

-The longest serving submarine in
+The longest serving submarine in the world at Lenussadaam, Tallinn |

 The Indian team however had a couple of days to spend in Tartu and then Tallinn (the capital of Estonia).
 We visited the AAAHA science center and saw and did a lot of wonderful things there.
 Then we peeked at the Astronomy Observatory and then some shopping.
 In Tallinn the most interesting things we saw were a hot-air balloon ride and a fantastic sea-plane museum which housed a real soviet era submarine, the oldest relic (ship) found, some sea-planes, tanks and anti-aircraft guns among other things.
 These were sights to make one go crazy ...
 I know ...
 I did.